 You know, we see the violence, the loss of life as a result of this.

-You know, if you go and you look all these states, for example, well, they you know, they have bail reform.
+You know, if you go and you look at all these states, for example, well, they have bail reform: New Jersey, New York, California, Illinois, limited bail.

-But if you don't restore order, that means every man, woman, and child in whatever city happens to be happening in, they're not living a safe day that day.
+But if you don't restore order, that means every man, woman, and child in whatever city it happens to be happening in, they're not living a safe day that day.

-I mean, you you can look at, you know, go look up the statistics yourself.
+You know, to just as blanket blame the police, I mean, you can look at, you know, go look up the statistics yourself.

 You know, how many African Americans are murdered?